 Workers’ compensation was designed to make it simpler for an injured worker to start on the road to recovery by not needing to prove whether or not another party’s negligence caused their injuries.
 It should give all the benefits needed to help that worker get back on their feet, both physically and financially.

 In your workers’ compensation claim, you could get benefits that provide for:

 - Medical treatments: 100% of the necessary medical care you need to recover from a work-related injury should be paid for using workers’ compensation, including copays and deductibles.

-- Wage replacement: If you can’t return to work for a while, then you can qualify to get two-thirds of your average weekly wages provided to you each week until you recover, up to a maximum of 104 weeks.
+- Temporary disability: If you can’t return to work for a while, then you can qualify to get two-thirds of your average weekly wages provided to you each week until you recover, up to a maximum of 104 weeks.

 - Retraining: When an injured worker can’t return to their pre-injury role, workers’ comp can provide benefits to allow retraining, either for a job in the same company or an entirely new career.

 - Death-related costs: After a worker passes away due to a work-related injury, surviving loved ones can receive death benefits that pay for a funeral, income the deceased would have earned for several years, and more.

 Workers' compensation provides coverage for nearly any type of injury or accident that occurs within the scope of your employment, including but not limited to:

 - Commercial vehicle accidents

 - Repetitive motion injuries like carpal tunnel